ssitkowx/Spi/README.md

-# Template
+# Spi

 # I. Description:
-Template for projects and packages.
+General class for spi.

 # II.
 Assumption:
 The code stored here is a generic code, which means: